Affiliated Activities Rules and Guidelines

 - Access to CTO approved promotional opportunities and attendee list is not permitted for promotion of affiliated activities.

 - One application for each meeting must be completed.
-Applications with more than 1 meeting listed will not be accepted and may delay the application process.
+Applications with more than one meeting listed will not be accepted and may delay the application process.

 - The sponsor of the affiliated meeting is liable for any injuries or accidents to people or property while conducting ancillary functions.